aaronmBBYHealth/SQAProject/README.md

 **Goal:** write API tests

-Greatcall uses Swagger/Open API/Postman for API testing.
+Lively uses Swagger/Open API/Postman for API testing.
 Part of this work is writing API tests.
-For this section we woudld like you to use (https://www.greatcall.com/stores/Api/Products).
+For this section we woudld like you to use https://www.lively.com/stores/Api/Products.
 The concept should be familiar if you’ve written API tests.

-1. Write a test that will verify the repsonse is under 200ms.
+1. Write a test that will verify the response is under 200ms.
 2. Write a test to verify status 200 is recieved.
 3. Please add your recommended test here?